-Protein Prices in Canada 2026: Why They Feel So Expensive and How to Fight Back
+Protein Prices in Canada 2026: Why They Keep Getting Worse

 Dave Miller stood in the meat aisle of a Fortinos in Burlington, staring at a pack of lean ground beef priced at $15.36 per kilogram.
 For many Canadian families, that moment feels familiar.
 Protein is no longer just another grocery item in the weekly cart.
 It has become one of the biggest pressure points in the household food budget.